HollowMan6/02239-Data-Security/Report-access-control.md

 <!-- > (max 2 pages)
 > This section should provide a short overview of the implementation of the access control lists and the motivation behind all non-trivial design choices. -->

-This paragraph offers a concise of the project solution using ACL mechanism.
+This paragraph presents a concise solution using ACL mechanism.
 More precisely, by using the discretionary access control framework (DAC), an access control matrix summarises each user's permissions on each operation on the printing server.
 Moreover, the implementation uses an SQL database with primary key _username_ to reference all service users, and permissions to each resource are encoded with binary values (1=True or 0=False).
-Hereby the matrix overview:
+Here is the overview of the matrix:

 Table 1: Access control matrix for each user
 | username | print | queue | topQueue | start | stop | restart | status | readConfig | setConfig |